In this topic

 - Click on a node in the content tree (for example, Marketing).
 Typically, a content item shows Administrators (with all access rights) and Everyone (with Read only access rights).
 You can change these rights or add new users or groups.

 - If the users or groups are inactive (grayed out) for a content item, then the content item inherits the access rights of its parent content item.
 To set access rights for this content item, clear the Inherit settings from parent item check box.
-You can modify the access right for existing users or groups or add new ones.

 - Click Add Users/Groups.
 A dialog box appears.